CodingWonders/dt_help/docs/docs/img_tasks/online_inst_mgmt.md

 - You can't save in the online installation management mode, because all commit operations are disabled
 - You will only be able to perform the actions your OS supports
+- All Windows Update-related settings are disabled if you're managing your active installation in Safe Mode (without networking capabilities)

 ## Risks of online installation management